OctopusDeploy/blog/blog/2021-10/rollback-strategies/index.md

 Many customers focus on the production scenario, yet the test scenario occurs more often and has a bigger impact.
 If you follow Octopus Deploy's core rule of [build once, deploy everywhere](https://octopus.com/blog/build-your-binaries-once), the chance of a show-stopping bug making it to production is rare.
 However, test is different; there's a mindset that only a few people are affected, but that's untrue because deadlines will slip if QA is blocked for hours at a time.
 :::

 The goal is to get back to a known good state, but that's different from a deployment.
-Skipping specific steps can make rollback faster.
+Skipping specific steps can make rollbacks faster.
 Many deployment processes are created assuming none of the dependent software or infrastructure has been configured.
 For example, a deployment process could trigger a runbook to create a database if it didn't already exist; or install the latest version of Node.js.
 During a rollback, those additional steps aren't needed.
 If you check the database existed when deploying `2021.2.3` of your application, you won't need to check again when rolling back to `2021.2.1`.

-For this article:
+For this post:
 > A rollback is getting back to a known good state by running a modified version of the original deployment process.

 ## Rolling forward or rolling back